deajan/osync/README.md

 Once you're confident about your fist runs, you may add osync as cron task with:

 	$ ./osync.sh /path/to/your.conf --silent

+Additionnaly, you may run osync in monitor mode, which means it will perform a sync upon file operations on master replica.

+	$ ./osync.sh /path/to/your.conf --on-changes

 You may then find osync output in /var/log/osync-*.log (or current directory if /var/log is not writable).